 One cell may not last as long as another cell either.
 This means you might end up with a cell that can only hold 1.5 volts while the rest are holding 2.1 and the reading would still be close to the proper amount of 12 or 6 volts.

 The loss of the ability to hold the charge can come from a variety of reasons, but the main one is sulfur build up.
-I am not going to go into a lot of detail of why a battery might not hold a charge though because there are many reasons, and that is a whole different article.
+I am not going to go into a lot of detail about why a battery might not hold a charge though because there are many reasons, and that is a whole different article.

 So, now you know the charge is broken into cells.
 For a 12 volt battery there are six cells, and for a 6-volt battery, there are only three cells.
 This helps explain why the 6-volt batteries are smaller.
 They have half the amount of cells in them than a 12-volt battery.